 The books that were available did not sell particularly well to the masses and publishers were understandably reluctant to involve themselves with this subject area as a result.
-Therefore without accessible guidance the common layperson just didn't "get" house plants and inevitably they were less popular because people viewed them as difficult.
+Therefore without accessible guidance the common layperson just didn't "get" houseplants and inevitably they were less popular because people incorrectly viewed them as "difficult".

 Whilst working for Pan Britannica, Dr Hessayon formulated his idea to solve this issue by producing a simple plant book which was exactly that.
 Simple.
 Every single element of his writing and illustrating style was straight forward and stripped down to the rawest form.

-This formula was a rip roaring hit and the fact this 85 year old is still producing Expert books today following the same format from over 50 years ago is testament to that.
+This formula was a rip roaring hit and the fact this 90 year old is still producing Expert books today following the same format from over 50 years ago is testament to that.
 Collectively the series have sold well over 50 Million copies, became the best selling gardening books in history and today still take up proud residence in many a bookcase.

-The books not only made a huge amount of money, but they literally gave a massive boost to house plant culture itself.
-Throughout the 1960's, 70's, 80's and beyond, Dr Hessayon opened the door for everyone and threw brilliant sunshine (or bright light as the case may be) onto the dark and sometimes mysterious nature of plants.
+The books not only made a huge amount of money, but they literally gave a massive boost to houseplant culture itself.
+Throughout the 1960's, 70's, 80's and beyond, Dr Hessayon opened the door for everyone and threw brilliant sunshine (or "bright light" as the case may be) onto the dark and sometimes mysterious nature of plants.
 Suddenly they were easy, could look constantly beautiful and were therefore invited into homes on mass.

 The Baby Bio brand followed the Expert books with a colourful and striking appearance, coming in a container shaped like an old fashioned french perfume bottle with a red cap.
 Although the company itself was eventually sold, the Baby Bio range is still popular today and is sold by Bayer.

 Photo of Dr Hessayon by Martin Pope